“The greatest surprise in life to me is the brevity of life” #BillyGraham

 Salvation has everything to do with the One who took our place on the cross and paid our sin debt in full.
 He made a way.
 He who was born and who died so….

 A few years ago my little brother started calling me almost everyday.
 It was usually around 1:00 p.m.
 Dallas time and 11:00 a.m.
 Seattle time.
-That was when The Price is Right was over, which was one of his favorite shows.
-I think he got a kick out of me being a contestant on The Price is Right in 2005, so that’s probably why he thought of me when he’d watch it.
+That was when The Price is Right was over, which was one of his favorite game shows, and mine as well.
+I think he got a kick out of the fact that I was a contestant on The Price is Right in 2005, and that’s probably why he thought of me when he’d watch it.
 Harold and I would try to catch The Price is Right as often as we could so we could talk about the show when Dougie called.
 We’d talk about who won a car, who overbid, when someone won both showcases, or when they both lost!
 Sometimes when he called I was busy so he’d leave me a voicemail but would still call me back later if I didn’t get right back with him.
 I have several voicemails saved on my phone from him:

 “This is Doug.
 Bye for now.”

 Although he was mentally disabled since birth, Dougie believed in Jesus.
-He enjoyed going to Sunday School, church, and Vacation Bible School as a child, and attended church well into his adulthood with mom until she was no longer able to take him due to her illness.
 He had a childlike faith and was “forever young.”
+He enjoyed going to Sunday School, church, and Vacation Bible School as a child.

 “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
 Matthew 19:14